pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

     - run the [migration script](https://gist.github.com/brusch/03521a225cffee4baa8f3565342252d4) manually on cli

+## Build 97 (2017-08-24)

+This build re-adds support to access website config settings from controllers and views, but in a slightly different way than in Pimcore 4.
+See [Website Settings](../../18_Tools_and_Features/27_Website_Settings.md) for details.

 ## Build 96 (2017-08-22)

 This build adds support for migrations in bundle installers (see [Installers](../../20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md)).